 How long should I quarantine infected Cacti with white spots?

-I would recommend isolating cacti for at least 3 weeks, even after the treatment is over.
+I recommend isolating cacti for at least three weeks, even after the treatment.
 This helps you protect other plants.
-You can also identify bugs faster if they return when the issue of white spots was caused by a pest infestation.
+You can also identify bugs faster if they return when a pest infestation caused the issue of white spots.

 Should I sterilize the pot after treating Cacti with white spots?

 If your plant was potted in a terracotta pot, you should sterilize the pot because the pores in the pot can make a home for the pest eggs.
 Create a solution using bleach and water for sterilizing the pot.

 How can I ensure pests are causing the white spots on my Cacti?